topcoder-platform/resource-processor-es/README.md

 This microservice processes kafka events related to challenge resources and updates data in ElasticSearch

+**NOTE** - This service does not appear to do anything.
+Currently resource roles are read from DynamoDB in the resources API.
+The index that this repository was pointing to (resource_roles), does not exist in ES, even before the migration to OS.

 ### Development deployment status
 [![CircleCI](https://circleci.com/gh/topcoder-platform/resource-processor-es/tree/develop.svg?style=svg)](https://circleci.com/gh/topcoder-platform/resource-processor-es/tree/develop)
 ### Production deployment status